Hesperocyparis abramsiana: Alteration of fire regimes

 The modern habitat of the Santa Cruz cypress no longer experiences fires at its natural frequency.
 Without disturbances like fire, the trees undergo little population growth and decreasing reproduction.
 Existing trees become post-reproductive and no longer produce viable seeds.
 Human-created fires can occur too often, destroying immature trees before reaching reproductive age.
-The U.S. Fishing and Wildlife Service cited the altered fire regime as one of the most important threats to the populations.
+The U.S. Fish and Wildlife Service cited the altered fire regime as one of the most important threats to the populations.

 Nonnative species

 Nonnative species serve as competition and habitat modifiers that can limit cypress success.
 Acacia dealbata and Genista monspessulana impact Santa Cruz populations by blocking sunlight and by competing for soil space to germinate.
-More nonnative invasions are possible in the future due to the cypress’ closeness to residential areas.
+More nonnative invasions are possible in the future due to the cypress' closeness to residential areas.
 The foot travel and human activities in these areas can bring more invasive species.

 Genetic Introgression

 In 2016, the conservation status of the Santa Cruz cypress was reduced to threatened.
 The cited reasoning was a decrease in threats against their habitat.
 However, a lengthy section of the 2016 federal report titled "Genetic introgression" (also known as introgressive hybridization) explains how the integrity of this species is also threatened by nearby horticultural plantings of a sister species, Monterey cypress, whose historically native range is nearby: on the opposite side of Monterey Bay.
 Hybridization is known to occur between the two endemics — as well as with a widely planted sister species native to Arizona: Arizona cypress.
 The ease of hybridization of cypress species in the American southwest has fostered a parallel history of taxonomic disagreements of where genus and species distinctions should apply.
 It thus provides a case study of neoendemism in conifers.
 As well, it illustrates an element of ongoing human impact — wind-dispersed pollen contamination from horticultural plantings — that cannot easily be corrected to meet conservation goals.